-We offer the PhD in Psychology with an emphasis in one of two training areas: Experimental Psychology or Clinical Psychology.
-Within these two training areas, emphases include health psychology; neuropsychology; human factors; and cognition, action and perception.
+We offer the PhD in Psychology with an emphasis in one of three training areas: Experimental Psychology, Clinical Psychology or Community and Organizational Research for Action.
+Within these three training areas, emphases include health psychology; neuropsychology; human factors; cognition, action and perception; and equity and social justice.
 Our Clinical Psychology Training Program is accredited by the Commission on Accreditation of the American Psychological Association (750 First St. NE, Washington, DC 20002-4242).*

 The doctoral program is designed for full-time students who show outstanding promise as demonstrated by excellent undergraduate achievement and letters of recommendation, as well as research experience and strong performance on the Graduate Record Exam.
 Our students earn a master's degree as part of their doctoral training.
 However, we do not admit students who are seeking a terminal master's degree.
 Those students who enter the program after having earned a master's degree from another institution may be considered for exemption from this requirement.
 Students are admitted to the doctoral program to work with a specific faculty mentor.
 Faculty mentors provide guidance in professional development and ensure that students are actively engaged in research from the beginning of their graduate school careers.

 You may refer to the Graduate Handbook for more comprehensive information about program requirements and procedures.